 10. Consider furniture orientation.

 Contemporary light fixtures are definitely the stars of the show in this lofty Manhattan abode.
-The team over at Nune kept the open concept design minimal, adding warmth and texture with a few carefully selected pieces to round out the space.
+The team over at Nune kept the open concept design idea minimal, adding warmth and texture with a few carefully selected pieces of home decor to round out the space.

 11. Don’t shy away from color.

-Layered rugs, vintage furnishings, and cozy throws are super inviting.
-But this pink living room designed by Mandi from Vintage Revivals doesn't just look pretty, it's also practical with direct access to the kitchen and eating area.
+Layered area rugs, vintage furnishings, and cozy throws are super inviting.
+But this pink living room designed by Mandi from Vintage Revivals doesn't just look pretty, it's also practical with direct access to the kitchen and dining area.